 For dinner I finished the pot-roast and rice, left over from Tuesday.

 I slept reasonably well although I kept checking the depth meter expecting the forecasted change of wind.
 The change did happened around 2 AM.
 Thetis was comfortable having drifted to 5.2 m depth with the wind at 8-12 knots from the NNE.

 As the day progressed the wind increased, still from the N and NE, to 15-25 knots.
 There were wavelets here but I could see a lot of whitecaps further out.
-The forecast now are issuing gale warning, but only call for NW winds of force 5 and possibly later 6 for Leros.
+The forecasts now were issuing gale warning, but only called for NW winds of force 5 and possibly later 6 for Leros.